 Customizing the Header

 The header is like the welcoming face of your website.
-It’s the first thing visitors see, so let’s make it captivating and reflective of your brand.
+It’s the first thing visitors see, so let’s make it reflective of your brand.
 Here’s how you can personalize your header:

 Changing the Site Title and Logo